-I have been thinking about some of the young people (youth men, young women, and young adults) in the church who have voluntarily decided to become “less active” in the Gospel of Jesus Christ; and, who for some cause or another have withdrawn themselves from us or from the church.
+I have been thinking about some of the young people (youth men, young women, and young adults) in the church who have voluntarily decided to become “less active” in the Gospel of Jesus Christ; and, who for some cause or another have withdrawn themselves from us, or from the church.
 At the same time, I wonder: “What key elements would most effectively keep our children and young adults interested and committed to the Gospel of Jesus Christ, and ultimately on the Covenant Path?”
 Clearly, a strong and united family is an important and foundational advantage.
-This is a goal we should all strive for.
-But in addition, what other key elements can effectively strengthen our youth?
+Of course, this is a goal we should all strive for.
+However, too often even the best families will experience some painful disappointment.
+So, with deep sorrow and introspection of my own, I ask: What other key elements can effectively strengthen our youth?

 Recently, I viewed a General Conference Leadership broadcast of the Church of Jesus Christ of Latter-day Saints.
 The broadcast was entitled: “Spiritual Experiences are Key.”
 The panel members included four Apostles, three other General Authority youth leaders, and a moderator.
 They shared many observations, insightful ideas, and principles concerning strengthening the youth in the Church.
 Notably, Elder Jeffrey R. Holland referred to the results of a major church study (from the late 1980s) on this subject.
 He noted that the key elements identified in that study are still relevant today and “…haven’t changed in three decades.”
 In addition to the value of a strong united family, Elder Holland said the study found “Private Religious Experiences” are also key.